Xeverous/CPP-templates-tutorial/README.md

 Ever wondered how C++ templates work or how to use/write them?
 Then this is the right place you came to.

 I have created this repository to provide easy to understand explanation and examples.
 While cppreference.com has complete documentation, there aren't that many examples and the webpage intends to have very technical-like language which can be hard to understand.
+Also it's a nice exercise for me to check if I learned everything correctly - contributions welcome!

 Note - the following guide assumes you know C++ at some level, especially:
 - value types (lvalue and rvalue is enough)